-The Playhouse premiered its first full-scale production in 2006 (Oleanna by Pulitzer Prize winner David Mamet, starring Tony nominee Alan Campbell), and has presented world premieres, Pulitzer Prize-winning plays, Tony nominated and Tony-winning talent, and 4 educational shows created each year for Naples students.
-Gulfshore Playhouse currently presents a season of six Mainstage productions between October and May that represents a variety of genres, as well as a mix of new works, Broadway hits, and venerated classics.
-In 2012, Gulfshore Playhouse created a New Works Festival.
-Now in its fifth year, has attracted national attention for a rigorous process that engages the whole community with a blind submission process, a corps of volunteer readers, resulting in four winners given a 15 hour workshop for each of the winning plays.
-In the 2013-2014 season, Gulfshore Playhouse produced its first World Premiere, The God Game by Suzanne Bradbeer, in the 2013-2014 season and followed that in the 14-15 season with another World Premiere, this one a winner of the first New Works Festival, The Butcher by Gwydion Suilebhan.That same year GP established the Synergy Series to offer audience members the opportunity to dig more deeply into the content of each play with free events such as actor and director blogs, talk backs, “script clubs” held at local libraries, and panel discussions.
+The Playhouse premiered its first full-scale production in 2006 (Oleanna by Pulitzer Prize winner David Mamet, starring Tony nominee Alan Campbell), and has presented world premieres, Pulitzer Prize-winning plays and Tony-nominated and/or winning talent.
+Six mainstage productions are annually presented between October and May.
+These productions span different genres, venerated classics, new works and Broadway hits.
+The New Works Festival, now in its fifth year, has attracted national attention for a rigorous process that engages the whole community with a blind submission process, a corps of volunteer readers and a selection process that has four winners giving 15 hours of workshops for each of the winning plays.
+In the 2013-2014 season, Gulfshore Playhouse produced its first World Premiere (The God Game by Suzanne Bradbeer), and this was followed in the 14-15 season with another World Premiere (a winner of the first New Works Festival, The Butcher by Gwydion Suilebhan).
+The Synergy Series was established that same year to offer audience members the opportunity to dig more deeply into the content of each play with free events such as actor and director blogs, talk backs, “script clubs” held at local libraries and panel discussions.
 Information on the 2017-18 season can be found here.

 The Director’s immediate priorities will be to:

-- Work with the Producing Artistic Director and the Board to update long-range strategic planning and implement GP’s shared values, mission and vision; oversee transition planning, growth, hiring, and systems necessary to the opening of the new theatre complex;
+- Work with the Producing Artistic Director and the Board to update long-range strategic plans, and implement the organization’s mission and vision; oversee transition planning, growth, hiring, and systems necessary to the opening of the new theatre complex;

-- Work with the staff to understand their contributions, strengths and concerns; instill a strong sense of partnership and cohesion across the organization; with the Producing Artistic Director, hire, supervise, motivate, develop and evaluate staff, ensuring that staffing is appropriate to meet the organization’s goals; ensure that approved policies are consistently implemented;
+- Work with the staff to understand their contributions, strengths and concerns; instill a strong sense of partnership and cohesion across the organization; with the Producing Artistic Director, hire, supervise, motivate, develop and evaluate staff, ensuring that staffing is appropriate to meet the organization’s goals; ensure that approved policies are consistently implemented.

 IDEAL EXPERIENCE AND QUALIFICATIONS

 - Demonstrated ability to forge mutually respectful and effective relationships with a diverse group of personalities; outstanding oral and written communication skills, including the means to address issues in non-confrontational and non-polarizing ways, but nevertheless with determination;

 - A leader adept at planning, prioritizing, organizing and following through; a hard worker with a high energy level who welcomes accountability; a good listener and strategist; a person with a sense of humor, curiosity and perspective who will engage with and enjoy the Naples community.

-For more information please contact:
+For more information, please contact:

 (202) 803-6674 or firstname.lastname@example.org